tosmi-ansible/ansible-pipeline-demo/README.md

 ## Motivation

-Using Ansible for automation is only a starting poing in a longer journey.
+Using Ansible for automation is only a starting point in a longer journey.
 For most larger automation setups the following questions arise after automating the first tasks: